 If you need to make the particles spin, check this switch.
 You can then set the amount of spin and add some variation between particles if required.

 A Spin modifier, if present, will override this setting and will take over spinning the particles.
 In previous versions of X-Particles, a Spin modifier was required to make generated objects spin.
 For simply spinning an object, the modifier is no longer required and the object will take its spin from the particle spin.
 You can still use the Spin modifier if you need to do things such as increasing or decreasing spin during the animation.

 This is the amount of spin per particle if 'Simple Spin' is enabled.
 The 'Variation' setting will give a different spin rate to different particles.

 Check this box to enable data recoding for the Rewind modifier.
 See the Rewind modifier page for more details.
-Note that this modifier is deprecated in X-Particles 4.
-The new History modifier does not require this switch to be set.
+Note that this modifier is deprecated and that the newer History modifier does not require this switch to be set.

 UV Emission Data

 If the particle has been emitted from a polygon object in either 'Polygon Centre', 'Polygon Area', 'Texture', 'Object Color' or 'Illumination' mode, the UV coordinates on the object of the position from which it was emitted will have been generated.
 In previous versions of X-Particles these coordinates were not retained by the particle, but if this switch is checked, they will be stored.